OmiSoftNet/notcoin-clone/README.md

 <details>
   <summary>What is the NotCoin Script?</summary>
-  <p>NotCoin Script - a simple Telegram Clicker Game with marketing mechanics, the goal of which is to significantly reduce the cost of community formation for Web3 projects.</p>
+  <p>NotCoin Script - is a Package Solution of a simple Telegram Clicker Game with marketing mechanics, the goal of which is to significantly reduce the cost of community formation for Web3 projects.</p>
   <p>The best examples of this script are NotCoin & Hamster Kombat games</p>
 </details>

 <details>
-  <summary>What is the NotCoin Script?</summary>
+  <summary>What's the cost of the NotCoin Script?</summary>
   <p>Our NotCoin Script is distributed according to the White Label model.
 We have 2 offers for you:</p>
   <ul>
       <li>Basic Package - <b>$10,000</b> first payment and 5% of revenue.
 For these funds, the solution will be adapted for you and deployed on your server.
 Product maintenance will be free.</li>